google/WebFundamentals/src/content/en/updates/2018/10/animation-worklet.md

 </table>

-The difference is in the first parameter, which is the name of the _worklet_ that is supposed to drive this animation.
+The difference is in the first parameter, which is the name of the _worklet_ that drives this animation.

 ## Feature detection

-Chrome is the first browser to ship this feature, so you need to make sure your code doesn't just expect AnimationWorklet to be there.
-So before loading the worklet, we should detect if the user's browser has support for AnimationWorklet with a simple check:
+Chrome is the first browser to ship this feature, so you need to make sure your code doesn't just expect `AnimationWorklet` to be there.
+So before loading the worklet, we should detect if the user's browser has support for `AnimationWorklet` with a simple check:

     if('animationWorklet' in CSS) {
       // AnimationWorklet is supported!